allypreston/python_factors_project/worklog.md

 ## - 5 created readme file
 wanted a readme file to aid users in their use of the function and explain the full contents concisely

+## -6 created lightweight version of function
+created a version of the function that is only for integers to be passed into.